junxit/us-congress-code/title-21/chapter-9/sec-360d.md

 ### Guidance

 Pub.
 L. 114–255, div.
 A, title III, § 3053(b), Dec.
 13, 2016, 130 Stat.
 1125, provided that: “The Secretary of Health and Human Services, acting through the Commissioner of Food and Drugs, shall review and update, if necessary, previously published guidance and standard operating procedures identifying the principles for recognizing standards, and for withdrawing the recognition of standards, under section 514(c) of the Federal Food, Drug, and Cosmetic Act (21 U.S.C.
 360d(c)), taking into account the experience with and reliance on a standard by foreign regulatory authorities and the device industry, and whether recognition of a standard will promote harmonization among regulatory authorities in the regulation of devices.”

+### References in Other Laws to GS–16, 17, or 18 Pay Rates

+References in laws to the rates of pay for GS–16, 17, or 18, or to maximum rates of pay under the General Schedule, to be considered references to rates payable under specified sections of Title 5, Government Organization and Employees, see section 529 [title I, § 101(c)(1)] of Pub.
+L. 101–509, set out in a note under section 5376 of Title 5.